Print Left View of a Binary Tree

 Discussed solution approaches

-• An iterative approach using level order traversal
+• Iterative approach using level order traversal

-• An effcient approach using recursive pre-order traversal
+• Efficient approach using recursive pre-order traversal

-Solution approach 1 : An iterative approach using level order traversal
+Iterative approach using level order traversal

 vector<int> leftViewBinaryTree(TreeNode root)